SNodeC/snode.c/README.md

 ## Deploment on OpenWRT

+As starting point it is assumed that local **ssh** and **sftp** access to the router exist and that the router is connected to the **Internet** via the **WAN** port.

+Deploying SNode.C **for the first time** on an OpenWRT router involves four tasks:

+1. Cross Compile SNode.C
+2. Prepare Deployment
+3. Deploy SNode.C
+4. Finish Deployment

+**Subsequent** deployments involve only two tasks:

+1. Cross Compile SNode.C
+2. Deploy SNode.C

+***Note:*** All four tasks must be processed successfully in the given order.

 ### Cross Compile SNode.C

-SNode.C needs to be cross compiled on an host linux system to be install able on OpenWRT.
+SNode.C needs to be cross compiled on an host linux system to be deployed on OpenWRT.
 Don't be afraid about cross compiling it is strait forward.

-- **Checkout Submodule:** First a **submodule** of the SNode.C source code needs to be **checked out** from github.
+- **Checkout Submodule:** First a submodule of the SNode.C source code needs to be checked out from github.
 From the root  directory **\<SNODEC_DIR\>** of an already cloned Snode.C directory tree run

   ```sh
   cd <SNODEC_DIR>